 There is also the potential problem of anonymity and people who mask their true identities online.
-You may have very good, honest, genuine intentions and want real love, but can you be really sure that the other person with whom you are chatting to or speaking with shares those intentions?
-For all you know, the other person may be twice the age he/she actually claims to be, he/she may be married and claim to be single, they may be showing you pictures of someone else but may claim that the person in the picture is in fact them.
+You may have very good, honest, genuine intentions and want real love, but can you be really sure that the other person with whom you are chatting or speaking shares those intentions?
+For all you know, the other person may be twice the age they claim to be, they may be married but claim to be single, or they may be showing you pictures of someone else claiming that the person in the picture is them.
 How can you be sure?

-The online world is a world of escape for some people and many just come online to live a world they can't live in the real world.
+The online world is a world of escape for some people, and many just come online to live in a way they can't experience in the real world.
 So, they may just log in and claim to be someone who they are not, but you have no way of knowing that.
 To me, this is the biggest problem that a person who connects with another person online faces.

 Flirting on Social Media: Avoid Falling for the Wrong Person

 A lot of heartbreak can be avoided if during the initial stages of a potential online relationship you insist on seeing the person you are chatting with on cam, rather than settle for pictures, which may be of anyone and not necessarily of the person who is chatting with you.
 Also, look out for avoidance behavior, like committing to something that may expose their true identity and then backing out repeatedly.
 For example, if the person you are chatting to is repeatedly promising to meet up with you or cam and then avoids it, there may be a strong possibility that they have something to hide—something they do not want you to find out about them.
 Maybe that "something" is that they are not really who they've been projecting to you on chat.